Topological properties of positively curved manifolds with symmetry: Preliminaries

-While the connectedness and periodicity theorems have no symmetry assumptions, their main use has been to the study of positively curved manifolds with large symmetry.
+While these connectedness and periodicity theorems have no symmetry assumptions, their main applications have been to the study of positively curved manifolds with large symmetry.
 Indeed, fixed point sets of isometries are totally geodesic, and with enough isometries, one can guarantee the existence of totally geodesic submanifolds with small codimension and pairs of submanifolds that intersect transversely.
-We will return to how one does this in a moment.
-For now, we state an application of these ideas proven in \cite[Theorem 2.2]{Kennard-pre2}:
+In the next section, we illustrate how this works by considering three situations in which one can use the periodicity theorem to conclude that a manifold has $4$--periodic rational cohomology.

+Another consequence of the connectedness and periodicity theorems is the following, which we use in the proofs of Proposition \ref{pro:new4per} and Theorem \ref{thm:OddBettis}.

-\begin{theo} Let $n\geq c\geq 2$ be even integers, and let $M^n$ be a closed, one--connected manifold with positive sectional curvature.
+\begin{theo}[\cite{Kennard2}, Theorem 2.2] Let $n\geq c\geq 2$ be even integers, and let $M^n$ be a closed, one-connected manifold with positive sectional curvature.
 Assume $T$ is a torus acting effectively by isometries on $M$ such that

 For all $x\in M^T$, there exists $H\subseteq T$ such that $N=M^H_x$ satisfies \begin{enumerate} \item $H^*(N;\Q)$ is $4$--periodic, \item $N \subseteq M$ is $c$--connected, \item $\dim(N) \equiv n\bmod{4}$, and \item $\dim(N) \geq c+4$. \end{enumerate} In particular, if $\dim(N)\geq 8$, there exists $x\in H^4(M;\Q)$ such that the maps $H^i(M;\Q) \to H^{i+4}(M;\Q)$ induced by multiplication by $x$ are surjective for $0 \leq i \leq c - 4$ and injective for $0 < i \leq c - 4$. \end{theo}